Ramallah: Demographics

+Ramallah expatriates created one of the largest Arab communities in the United States, settling mainly in Washington, New York, Florida, California, Texas, and especially in Michigan.
+Many worked in the auto industry.
+In 1959, the American Federation of Ramallah, Palestine (AFRP) was established in Detroit.
+The AFRP has several branches in the United States, and holds an annual convention every summer attended by a sizable number of former Ramallah residents and their offspring.

 Ramallah's population drastically decreased in the late 20th century from 24,722 inhabitants in 1987 to 17,851 in 1997.
 In the Palestinian Central Bureau of Statistics (PCBS) census in 1997, Palestinian refugees accounted for 60.3% of the population, which was 17,851.
 There were 8,622 males and 9,229 females.
 People younger than 20 years of age made up 45.9% of the population, while those aged between 20 and 64 were 45.4%, and residents aged over 64 constituted 4.7%.

 Only in 2005 did the population reach more than 24,000.
 In a PCBS projection in 2006, Ramallah had a population of 25,467 inhabitants.
 In the 2007 PCBS census, there were 27,460 people living in the city.
 Sources vary about the current Christian population in the city, ranging around 25%.

 Health

-In the aftermath of the 1936–39 Arab revolt, the Ramallah Hospital Foundation was established and registered as a tax exempt organization in New York in 1944.
+In the aftermath of the 1936–1939 Arab revolt, the Ramallah Hospital Foundation was established and registered as a tax exempt organization in New York in 1944.
 It bought large pieces of land in the south-eastern fringes of the city dedicated for the future hospital.
-In 1963 a hospital was opened.
-The present Ramallah Government Hospital and the Palestine Medical Centered are located on the land purchased by the Foundation.
-In January 1987 the first open-heart surgery was performed at the Hospital under the direction of Dr. Shehadeh (Shawki) Harb, a Palestinian surgeon trained in the United States.

-Religious institutions
+In 1963, a hospital was opened.

+Religion

-The Jamal Abdel Nasser Mosque is one of the city's largest.
+The Jamal Abdel Nasser Mosque is one of the city's largest mosques.
 The Orthodox Church of Ramallah, an Orthodox Christian convent, Melkite Catholic Church, Evangelical Lutheran Church, Arab Episcopal (Anglican) Church, Ramallah Local Church (Evangelical\Born Again) and Ramallah Baptist Church all operate schools in the city.
-A large new church has been built on top of one of the highest hills of Ramallah, belonging to the Coptic Orthodox Church.
-A small group of Jehovah Witnesses are present in the area as well and others.

-During the annual "Saturday of Light" religious festival (which occurs on the Saturday between Good Friday and Easter Sunday to commemorate the light that tradition holds shone from the tomb of Jesus), the scouts hold a parade through the city streets to receive the flame from Jerusalem.
-(The flame is ignited in Jerusalem's Church of the Holy Sepulchre and is passed on through candles and lanterns to regional churches.)
-A variety of mosques and churches of different denominations dot the landscape.